Saving Malpelo (Private and Confidential)

 6) Ministry of Environment / National Park Authority – Govt. support

 Our partners above are paying their costs, which in the case of the Navy for example is significant.
 What remains is funding for the diesel, food, lubricants and sat comms for the Modoc.
-We’re asking you to help with this, in exchange for being part of a team that saves Malpelo.
+We’re asking you to help with this, and be part of a team that saves Malpelo.

 Reach out to Pete on either of the following: